BayodeOlorundare/Divvy-Exercise-Case-study/README.md

 ![This is an image](https://bayodeolorundare.com/wp-content/uploads/2023/02/tableau_hero.jpg)

-# Divvy-Exercise-Case-study
+# Divvy Exercise Case Study
 *Google Data Analyst Capstone Project*

 The purpose of this notebook is to conduct an analysis for the Google Data Analysis Capstone Project on Coursera.
 In this case study I was provided data from a bike-share company called Divvy.
 For the purpose of this exercise, and from now on, Divvy will be referred to as Cyclistic.
 In this exercise, I work for a fictional company, Cyclistic.
-In order to answer the key business questions, I will follow the steps of the Data Analysis Process: Act, Prepare, Process, Analyze, Share and Act.
+In order to answer the key business questions, I will follow the steps of the Data Analysis Process: Act, Prepare, Process, Analyze, Share, and Act.

 **The Business Task**